 (ii) Presentation techniques – Personal and Technical – Management of Class.

-(iv) Lesson Planning – Types of Lessons – Objectives of Lesson Planning Values of lesson Plan.
+(iv) Lesson Planning – Types of Lessons – Objectives of Lesson Planning Values of the Lesson Plan.

 (v) Tournaments – Types of Tournaments – Knock out, League and Combination – Fixtures for Tournaments – Knock-out League fixtures.